 Well, that escalated quickly.
-Or rather, slowly.
-Because when democracies start to fray, the corrosion is usually incremental: few regimes are overthrown overnight.
-The first few inflammatory statements are dismissed as innocuous, even as idiotic.
-But gradually, norms are shifted, tribes moulded, and scapegoats identified.
-Out-group hostility is the fulcrum […]
+Or, rather, slowly.
+Because when democracies start to fray, the corrosion is usually incremental.
+Few regimes are overthrown overnight.
+The first few inflammatory statements are dismissed as innocuous, even idiotic, but gradually norms are shifted, tribes moulded, and scapegoats identified.
+Out-group hostility is the fulcrum of […]

 Tag: political psychology

 Here is a blast from the not-so-distant past: the Republican president speaks the day after the Democrats win a bitterly contested presidential election.
 Take it away, George W.: No matter how they cast their ballots, all Americans can be proud of the history that was made yesterday across the country. […]

 “excellent and clearly written…in the vanguard of the area” “timely, insightful and brave…a lesson for all” “a penetrating analysis…written with energy and style.
 One that I think will earn an enduring place on the Brexit bookshelf” “accessible and absorbing…a must-read” »Details here.

 It’s podcast time again — I am delighted to have contributed to the first podcast of the Psychological Society of Ireland, along with Professor Ian Robertson and host Máire Treasa Ní Cheallaigh.
 Do have a listen…

 To be released in October 2019.
 Just when you thought it would be safe to get back into the water… Details here.